alysoliman1/MAX3SAT-Experiments/Readme.md

-## MAX3SAT Problem
+# MAX3SAT Approximation using Local Search

+## The 1-local case

+## The 2-local case

-If the zero assignment is not
+If the zero assignment is not a 2-local maximum

+## The 3-local case